THE PEOPLE’S MOVEMENT HAS BEEN HIJACKED

 Many of these NGO leaders are committed and well meaning individuals acting within a framework which sets the boundaries of dissent.
 The leaders of these movements are often co-opted, without even realizing that as a result of corporate funding their hands are tied.

-GLOBAL CAPITALISM FINANCES ANTI-CAPITALISM: AN ABSURD AND CONTRADICTORY RELATIONSHIP.
+GLOBAL CAPITALISM FINANCES ANTI-CAPITALISM: AN

 .